marc-cr1810/zephyr/ideas.md

 ### 🎉 **Impact Assessment**

-This implementation successfully brings GeminiLang's variable manipulation capabilities up to modern scripting language standards, covering 95%+ of common use cases with clean, efficient syntax.
+This implementation successfully brings Zephyr's variable manipulation capabilities up to modern scripting language standards, covering 95%+ of common use cases with clean, efficient syntax.
 The few edge cases have straightforward workarounds and don't impact the language's practical usability.

 ---